Highly Effective Ayurvedic Treatment for Cholesterol

 Pitta Hrid Roga (Myocarditis)

 Tridosha Hrid Roga

 According to Sushruta, the great Indian surgeon, Hrid Badha represents heart disease.
 Sushruta considers vitiation of Rasa, the first dhatu as primary factor responsible for heart disease.

 Saptdhatu (seven tissues)

 Saptdhatu theory is the fundamental principle of Ayurvedic philosophy.
 Saptdhatu are composed of five elements (mahabhutas) and lives in a state of equilibrium in the human body.
-Imbalance in equilibrium of saptdhatu results in disease.
+Imbalance in the equilibrium of saptdhatu results in disease.

 Meda dhatu represents fatty or adipose tissue of the body.
 Meda dhatu is an important constituent of the brain, spinal cord and nervous tissue.
 It maintains internal temperature of the body.

 In Ayurveda principles and practices of medicine, obesity is being fully recognized as a health issue.
 Chapter 39 of the Bhaisajya Ratnavali deals with Medo Roga describing the treatment of obesity and its complications.